JamBrain/DairyBox/readme.md

 The public IP is usually the IP listed under **eth2**.

+Once you know your public IP address, all URLs like the http://192.168.48.48 ones above be accessed with your remote devices by using the correct IP.

 ## Enabling OpCache
 You should only enable OpCache if you need to better simulate the active **Ludum Dare** server environment, or test OpCache aware features.
 For most development, it's preferred that your PHP scripts aren't cached.